Relintai/pandemonium_engine_docs/03_usage/12_i18n/02_localization_using_gettext.md

 The Python tool pybabel has support for Pandemonium and can be used to automatically create and update the POT file from your scene files and scripts.

-After installing `babel` and `babel-pandemonium`, for example using pip:
+After installing `babel` and `babel-godot`, for example using pip:

 ```
-pip3 install babel babel-pandemonium
+pip3 install babel babel-godot
 ```

 Write a mapping file (for example `babelrc`) which will indicate which files